andrewatts85/wp-notes/notes/how-to-setup-live-search-with-wp-rest-api.md

-# How to Setup Live Search w/ WP-JSON
+# How to Setup Live Search w/ WP Rest API

 Live search means to have the results pop up instantly instead of a traditional search that takes the user to a whole different web page with the search result displayed.